 Why Are Closed Windows and Doors Problematic?

 Air exchange is an important part of indoor air quality.
 Dusting, vacuuming, and sweeping will help to reduce dust, but each time you clean, some of that dust also gets sent into the air.
-If the air doesn't have anywhere to go, the dust will simply fall back onto your surfaces after you finish cleaning.
+If you have closed windows and doors, the air won't have anywhere to go, leaving dust to simply fall back onto your surfaces after you finish cleaning, leaving you with a stuffy room.

 Indoor air pollution can cause allergy and asthma problems or worsen the problem you might already have.
 If you feel lousy at home but better everywhere else, the problem could be in the air.